DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 ### Jupyter notebook and R:
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Note that the notebook is available as an R script also.
 - For the Jupyter notebook: install Jupyter on http://jupyter.org/ .
 Note that Anaconda is convenient environment manager:
 - This notebook requires R install.
 First Install R, https://www.r-project.org/ (if needed add the path to your system).
-Then, as the notebook needs an R kernel in Jupyter notebook, please try to install it. https://github.com/IRkernel/IRkernel
+Then, as the notebook needs an R kernel in Jupyter notebook, please try to install it: https://github.com/IRkernel/IRkernel
-- Download the Jupyter notebook from the GitHub https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/ Make sure, the R kernel is selected for the notebook.
+- Download the Jupyter notebook from the GitHub: https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/ Make sure, the R kernel is selected for the notebook.

 ### GNPS and Cytoscape:
-- You will need to install Cytoscape version 3.4, http://www.cytoscape.org/
+- You will need to install [Cytoscape](http://www.cytoscape.org/) (minimum version 3.4).

 ## Running the bioactive molecular networking workflow procedure
-NB: Template files for each steps are available in the folder TEMPLATE_FILE https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES
+NB: Template files for each steps are available in the folder [TEMPLATE_FILE](https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES)

 ### The bioactive molecular networking workflow
 <img src="img/bioactive_molecular_network_workflow.png"/>